 Inaugural meeting 3 December 2013: FBRA was formed after an inaugural meeting 03 Dec 2013, attended by 97 residents, following a pamphlet drop of all streets in Freemans Bay.

 At the 03 December 2013 meeting, members were canvassed on their main local concerns and from this two major working groups were formed around the following issues: (i) Parking; (ii) the Proposed Zoning of 16 Spring Street Social Housing Complex in the Proposed Auckland Unitary Plan (‘PAUP’).

-Freemans Bay Residents’ Association has a committee of 6 members.
+Freemans Bay Residents’ Association has a committee of up to 6 members.